dahlsailrunner/knowyourtoolset-templates/README.md

 Check out the Readme and Instructions documents in that folder (for your generated project) for more details about this template.

+Sample instance created with following command:

+`dotnet new kyt-package -o KnowYourToolset.SamplePackage`

+Repo is here (and it has a pre-release version and a formal `1.0.0` version published for you to see): https://github.com/dahlsailrunner/knowyourtoolset-samplepackage

 ## Things to try
 Check the `Instructions.md` file for some simple things to try and more detailed guidance on introducing your own logic into the projects / applications.